 Raita is a popular Indian condiment made with yogurt, herbs, spices, and veggies.
 It is a perfect condiment for spiced food.
 There are many different versions of raita out there.

-For mine, I use plain yogurt and garam masala as a base and add extras like, diced green chile, minced onion, garlic, grated cucumber, and finely chopped herbs,and lemon or lime juice.
+Mix plain yogurt and garam masala as a base, and add any extras like, diced green chili, minced onion, garlic, grated cucumber, finely chopped herbs, and lemon or lime juice.

 Mix it all together and salt to taste.
 Done!

 Time to enjoy your low carb lemon and herb chicken kebab!
 Serve it on its own, with your favourite low carb side dish, or on a salad.